willgarcia/rotc/01-docker/01-docker/EXERCISE-01.md

 We will:

 - Dockerise it by creating a Docker image for it
-- Publish it to a GCP Container Registry on Google Cloud
+- Publish it to our own Docker Hub Registry: https://hub.docker.com/repository/docker/rotcaus
 - Run our application's Web UI

 You will learn about: